 Even with a one-story house, I can’t hear my son when he is crying in his room.
-We sleep with a fan on in our bedroom that creates the white noise sound and our door closed.
+We sleep with a loud fan on in our bedroom that makes it hard to hear anything else.
 I can’t hear my son crying without a monitor.
 For me, the pros of a video & sound monitor (vs a sound only monitor) outweigh the cons.
 Let me explain why.

 I am a mama with big-time anxiety!
 It gives me peace of mind knowing I can always glance over and see what my son is doing.
-It helps me to be less stressed and I sleep better.
+It helps me to be less stressed and I sleep better having it.

 Why it is Beneficial to have a Video Monitor over a Sound Only Monitor!

-- We saw the first time our son managed to climb out of his crib!
+- We saw when our son managed to climb out of his crib!
 We rushed into his room as he was hanging on to the outside.

 - Having a video baby monitor allows you to see what your baby is doing, even when they are quiet!
 Are they sleeping?
 Are they awake?
 Has their swaddle come loose?